CruseCtrl/Duel/README.md

   - `npm run initialise-database` (this can take around 20 seconds)

 ### Running the server

 - Run `npm start` to start the server
 - Go to http://localhost:3000/swagger to view & use the available endpoints

 ### Running the tests

-- Run `npm test` to run the unit tests
+- Run `npm run test` to run the unit tests
-- Run `npm test:integration` to run the integration tests.
+- Run `npm run test:integration` to run the integration tests.
 Make sure your Docker container is running first.